rmaguiar/hugo-theme-color-your-world/README.md

 * The site title can be replaced by creating a file named `layouts/partials/custom/site-title.html`;
 * Custom favicons can be used by creating a file named `layouts/partials/custom/head-append.html`;
 * Custom CSS can be imported into the main CSS file by creating a file named `static/css/custom.css` or `assets/scss/custom.scss`;
-* The `copyright` param can be replaced by creating a file named `layouts/partials/custom/copyright.html`.
+* The `footerText` param can be replaced by creating a file named `layouts/partials/custom/footer-text.html`.

 ### More params